 - The Art of Speaking Science: From Stress to Success

 - Fundamentals of Curriculum Development

-- Incorporating Quality and Safety Moments into Patient Care
+- Incorporating Quality and Safety Teaching Moments into Patient Care

-- Providing Effective Feedback to Trainees II (Advanced)
+- Providing Effective Feedback II (No prerequisites required)

 - Providing Effective Feedback III (No prerequisites required)